 Many insurance companies will give you a discount if you complete a defensive driving course.
 Courses can be taken online or behind the wheel.
 Online courses tend to be cheaper, usually between $20 and $40, according to QuoteWizard.com.
 In-person courses can go as high as $100.

 But that’s money well spent.
-A wide variety of insurers will give you a discount for defensive driving courses ranging from 5% to 20%.
-Around 10% is the average discount.
+A wide variety of insurers will give you a discount, typically between 5% and 20%, for completing a defensive driving course.

 Consider Pay-per-Mile Insurance

-If you’re accustomed to driving less than 10,000 miles per year, then pay-per-mile insurance might be right up your alley.
-Pay-per-mile insurance is a full coverage variety of insurance where the less you drive, the less you pay.
+If you’re accustomed to driving less than 10,000 miles per year, this kind of policy might be right up your alley.
+Pay-per-mile insurance is full coverage insurance, but the less you drive, the less you pay.

 As a general rule, how you drive is not being assessed here.
 It’s how much you drive that’s the key.